Addressing the Five Causes of Poverty

 Adapted from Becoming Whole: Why the Opposite of Poverty Isn’t the American Dream and the forthcoming A Field Guide to Becoming Whole: Principles for Poverty Alleviation Ministry.
 Used by permission of Moody Publishers.

-Why do we do what we do at Chalmers?
 Why do you do what you do at the church or ministry where you serve?
-We want to see people and communities transformed!
+Just like us, you want to see people and communities transformed!
 At the heart of poverty alleviation is change—we all long to see materially poor people move from their current condition to a better one.

 Over the years, we’ve learned that fostering such change requires us to understand the very nature of human beings, of human flourishing, and of God Himself.
 God has a plan for changing the entire world—including both materially poor people and middle-and-upper-class people—and since God is all-powerful, we would be wise to get on board with His story, His plan for change.